 The Mall Wears Us Down

 Although we continued to browse in each store, we weren’t having much luck.
-Afterall, fall and winter clothes are in season so stores were lacking in the tank top department.
+After all, fall and winter clothes are in season so stores were lacking in the tank top department.
 But we kept trying and the stores appeared to increase in their level of torture as we progressed.
 One store in particular, “Love Culture” stands out in my mind.
 It was huge and packed with people who appeared to be in a huge hurry.
 The store was also bright white and littered with mirrors, which made me feel as if I needed my sunglasses.
 Techno music blared as loud as you can imagine and lots of ugly and sloppy clothes were strewn everywhere.
-In this store I began losing Greg’s cooperation, and I was so overloaded with branding that I began blurting out things like, “This is what hell must be like,” and “I hate this mall and everyone in it.”
+In this store, I began losing Greg’s cooperation.
+Personally, I was so overloaded with branding that I began blurting out things like, “This is what hell must be like,” and “I hate this mall and everyone in it.”

 The Mercifully Yet Unproductive End